SkyPayBD/Docs/Headless-Api-V2.md

 ### For Chat Interfaces (Telegram Bot, Discord Bot, etc.)

-Display a formatted message with the active wallet numbers and instruct the user to reply with their TrxID:
+Display a formatted message with the active wallet numbers and instruct the user to reply with both their **chosen method** and their **TrxID**:

 ```
 💳 Payment Request — 500 BDT